-- Knowledge of digital marketing principles and techniques - Explore current trends, emerging technologies and future applications of social media. - Understanding of legal and ethical considerations in social media marketing - Utilize graphic design and multimedia software used in social media marketing - Ability to work collaboratively and communicate effectively in a team setting Coaching Minor Elms College educates students for life and for living.
+- Students will evaluate market segmentation data and explain a target market. - Students will explain market research, evaluate business opportunities, and purpose a course of action for a business.
+Students will analyze how marketing decisions are influenced by various external forces.
+Coaching Minor Elms College educates students for life and for living.
 The coaching profession is an ideal fit for such a mission because coaches have been found to have considerable influence over their players.
 Only parents have been found to be more influential than a coach in areas related to the socialization process, individual development, and the transmission of cultural values and social expectations.
 Since coaches are very influential in the lives of student-athletes, Elms College believes that coaches can be important role models for all athletes.
 The goal of the coaching minor is to prepare students to become successful coaches on the interscholastic and intercollegiate level.
 The coaching minor consists of 18 credits of required courses.
 The curriculum is designed to provide opportunities for students to explore different coaching styles so they can lead athletes in all domains of learning - cognitive, affective, and psychomotor.
 Students will learn how to organize practice sessions, plan tryouts, market and promote teams, teach sport skills, tactics, and strategies, and help teams reach peak performance through motivation, confidence building, goal setting, and mental imagery.
 The capstone experience for the minor is a three-credit coaching internship, in which each student works with a mentor coach over an entire sport season.
 Students who have completed the minor have coached athletic teams in volleyball, field hockey, soccer, basketball, softball, and lacrosse.
 Many of these students found that their ability to coach made them more marketable in their chosen career fields, and they gained great satisfaction from working with the athletes.
 Upon completion of the minor in coaching, students will be able to: - Develop a coaching philosophy - Explain the legal duties of a coach - Develop a conditioning program based on physiological principles - Understand and utilize various psychological strategies specific to sport - Prevent and care for athletic injuries - Become certified in first aid and CPR - Design a master and daily practice plans based on seasonal objectives - Teach sport skills, concepts, and strategies utilizing effective pedagogical methods - Gain practical experience in coaching.